biolab/orange3/doc/widgets/unsupervised/PCA.md

 ![PCA widget](images/PCA-stamped.png)

-The number of components of the transformation can be selected using either the *Components Selection* input box or by dragging the vertical cutoff line in the graph.
+The number of components of the transformation can be selected either in the *Components Selection* input box or by dragging the vertical cutoff line in the graph.

 Examples